Annual Accounting to the Court

 Unless prohibited by order of the court, the conservator may file with the court, in lieu of a final account, a verified statement stating that the protected person has died and that the protected person's successors have all waived in writing their right to have the conservator submit to the court a final account.

 A.R.S. § 14-5419(F)The closing statement must inform successors of their right to demand a court-reviewed final accounting.
-If they choose to waive that right, the conservatorship terminates, the conservator is discharged, and any bond is released.
-This process gives families flexibility while still protecting the right to full court review when it matters.
+If they choose to waive that right, the conservatorship ends, the conservator is discharged, and any bond is released.
+This gives families flexibility while still protecting the right to full court review when it matters.